grokys/grokys.github.com/_posts/2017-05-08-avalonia-alpha5.md

 Please file any bugs you find on [our issue tracker](https://github.com/AvaloniaUI/Avalonia/issues) and come join us in our [Gitter room](https://gitter.im/AvaloniaUI/Avalonia).

-We're looking for maintainers for our visual studio plugin and for our mobile ports.
-If you think you can help, please let us know in our gitter room!
+We're always looking for contributors - if you think you can help, please let us know in our gitter room!